nuuuwan/lk_parliament_docs/tests/data/en.md

 26. **Supplementary Estimates** -
     1. A supplementary estimate proposal shall be submitted to the Parliament for approval in the manner as may be prescribed upon the occurrence of the following conditions: -
-        - ( a ) unforeseen and unavoidable   circumstances such as major economic downturn, severe external shocks, natural disaster, emergence of major contingent liabilities or any such other eventuality in the opinion of the Cabinet of Ministers;
+        a. unforeseen and unavoidable   circumstances such as major economic downturn, severe external shocks, natural disaster, emergence of major contingent liabilities or any such other eventuality in the opinion of the Cabinet of Ministers;

-        - ( b ) it becomes necessary for a budgetary entity to incur additional expenditure during a year that is not covered by the Head of Expenditure in the Appropriation Act approved by the Parliament; and
+        b. it becomes necessary for a budgetary entity to incur additional expenditure during a year that is not covered by the Head of Expenditure in the Appropriation Act approved by the Parliament; and

-        - ( c ) it is not possible for such expenditure to be provided through –
+        c. it is not possible for such expenditure to be provided through –

-        - (i) a virement procedure as provided for in section 24;
+        i. a virement procedure as provided for in section 24;
             - (ii) the Contingencies Fund established under Article 151 of the Constitution; or
             - (iii) an allocation from the annual budget reserve as provided for in section 25.

     2. The supplementary estimate proposal under subsection (1) shall include -
-        - ( a ) an overview of the recent macroeconomic and fiscal developments;
+        a. an overview of the recent macroeconomic and fiscal developments;

-        - ( b ) an updated forecasts of revenues and expenditures of the annual budget;
+        b. an updated forecasts of revenues and expenditures of the annual budget;

-        - ( c ) an explanation of the changes to appropriations for individual Heads of Expenditure; and
+        c. an explanation of the changes to appropriations for individual Heads of Expenditure; and

-        - ( d ) the source of additional financing and any other information as may be prescribed.
+        d. the source of additional financing and any other information as may be prescribed.

     3. The request for additional expenditure under subsection (1) shall be approved by the Cabinet of Ministers prior to submitting it to Parliament.

 27. **Excess Expenditure** -
     1. Where at the close of Government accounts for any financial year, it is found that the budget allocations have been expended -
-        - ( a ) in excess of the amount appropriated by the Appropriation Act for the relevant year, or from the Contingencies Fund or supplementary estimate; or
+        a. in excess of the amount appropriated by the Appropriation Act for the relevant year, or from the Contingencies Fund or supplementary estimate; or

-        - ( b ) for a purpose for which the budget allocation has not been made,
+        b. for a purpose for which the budget allocation has not been made,
             - such excessive amount shall be treated as unauthorized excess expenditure.

     2. In the events specified in subsection (1), the relevant budgetary entity shall place before the Parliament a
         - statement on excess expenditure attached to the annual financial statement which shall include the information as may be prescribed not later than ninety days after the closure of the financial year.